 What is asset management?

-To understand what an asset management policy is, why it’s important and how to create one, it’s crucial to first understand what asset management is.
+To understand what an asset management policy is, why an asset management policy is important, and how to create an asset management policy, the first step is to understand what asset management is itself.

-An asset refers to anything that is used in the regular operation of an organization.
-It can refer to physical objects, such as buildings, equipment, or raw materials, as well as intangible things, such as staff or money.
-Asset management includes not just assets used for maintenance, like machinery and spare parts, but assets used by the entire organization, such as computers, people, and infrastructure.
+Asset management refers to any assets that are used in the regular operation of an organization.
+An asset refers to physical objects, such as buildings, equipment, or raw materials, as well as intangible things, such as staff or money.
+Asset management includes assets used for maintenance, like machinery and spare parts, as well as assets used by the entire organization, such as computers, people, and infrastructure.

 Managing these assets means applying a systematic approach to maintaining their lifecycle in a way that optimizes value.
 This includes having a strategy in place to develop, operate, maintain, upgrade and dispose of assets in the best possible way.